-Anchor Academy offers students on-campus and community based vocational experiences which may include individualized internships, community service opportunities and group projects.
+Anchor Academy offers students on-campus and community based vocational experiences which may include individualized vocational opportunity, community service opportunities and group projects.
 Individualized opportunities are student interest driven, and supported with therapeutic coaching.
-Some examples are Community Boating Center in New Bedford, Battleship Cove, Soule Homestead, The Bridge Center, Sunshine Farm Sanctuary, Dunrovin Farms, and several local animal shelters.
+Some examples are Community Boating Center in New Bedford, Battleship Cove, Soule Homestead, Wellspring Farms, Sunshine Farm Sanctuary, and several local animal shelters.
 On-campus activities may include development and maintenance of the school vegetable garden, landscaping, and a variety of culinary opportunities.
 Teachers incorporate the academic curriculum into each vocational opportunity to provide experiential learning coupled with social skill development.

-Students participate in community based competency activities that promote wellness, team building, and executive functioning.
+Students participate in community based competency activities that promote wellness, team building, and executive functioning throughout the school year and summer program.
 Some of the activities have included sailing, whale watching, swimming, Cape Cod Canal tours, trips to local museums, visits to Mass Maritime, and college tours.